TheRealReal/hackney_telemetry/README.md

 ## Usage

 After installing the module, your application will receive Telemetry events.
-You can handle them in your applicaiton, or install a reporting module such as [Telemetry.Metrics](https://hex.pm/packages/telemetry_metrics) or [prom_ex](https://hex.pm/packages/prom_ex).
+You can handle them in your application, or install a reporting module such as [Telemetry.Metrics](https://hex.pm/packages/telemetry_metrics) or [prom_ex](https://hex.pm/packages/prom_ex).